How Many Tie Down Straps Do I Need to Secure My Cargo?

 - If your cargo is less than 5 feet long and weighs less than 1,100 pounds, one strap is sufficient.

-- If you cargo is between 5 and 10 feet long, use two straps regardless of weight.
+- If your cargo is between 5 and 10 feet long, use two straps regardless of weight.
 Keep in mind that for the first 10 feet of length, it must be secured by two tiedowns.
-Then for every additional 10 feet, you would add one tiedown.
+Then, for every additional 10 feet, you would add one tiedown.

 - For every additional 10 feet of cargo length, add one more strap.